 Firstly, by keeping employees healthier and reducing absenteeism, the company doesn’t have to allocate funds towards hiring temporary replacements or paying overtime to existing staff.

 Secondly, in preventing minor health issues from escalating into major ones, ultimately saving the company from hefty medical bills associated with emergency room visits and hospitalizations, as well as potential litigation.
-This, in turn, can lead to lower insurance premiums as the company’s risk profile improves.
+This, in turn, contributes to the ROI of employee health programs by lowering insurance premiums as the company’s risk profile improves.

 Thirdly, the convenience factor also comes into play.
 Instead of employees taking hours out of their workday to travel to and from appointments, onsite care reduces this lost time significantly.
 Finally, the enhanced morale and loyalty aspect can lead to reduced employee turnover, sparing the company from the significant expenses associated with recruiting and training new staff.